sanjvij/C--Kartas/README.md

 Get Scores by Frame
 Bonus balls add score to the respective frame total

+Requirement 4
+if the 10th Frame is a strike, then allow two more roll of balls If the 10th Frame is a spare, then allow one more ball Balls after 10 frames are ignored
 Score of the frame is the total number of pins knocked down, plus bonuses for strikes and spares